openstack-archive/kolla-kubernetes/doc/source/private-registry.rst

   the ImagePullSecret.
 By default and unless configured otherwise, all Kubernetes pods are created under the default service-account.
-  Pods under the default service-account use the ImagePullSecret credentials to authenticate and access the private docker registry.
+  Pods under the default service-account use the ImagePullSecret credentials to authenticate and access the private Docker registry.

 Create the ImagePullSecret
 ==========================

-Based on the docker registry provider, follow the appropriate section below to create the ImagePullSecret.
+Based on the Docker registry provider, follow the appropriate section below to create the ImagePullSecret.

 Standard Docker Registry with Username/Password Authentication
 --------------------------------------------------------------

-A typical docker registry only requires only username/password authentication, without any other API keys or tokens (e.g. Docker Hub).
+A typical Docker registry only requires only username/password authentication, without any other API keys or tokens (e.g. Docker Hub).